wavemaker/docs/docs/guide/migrated-docs/saml-integration-onelogin.md

 ---
-title: "SAML Integration - OneLogin"
+title: SAML Integration - OneLogin
-id: "saml-integration-onelogin"
+id: saml-integration-onelogin
+last_update: { author: "WaveMaker" }
 ---
 [_OneLogin_™](https://www.onelogin.com/) is a cloud-based IAM vendor providing users a secure SSO portal to access all their cloud and on-prem applications from any device.

 Following are the steps to Configure SAML with OneLogin: